Dalian Shipbuilding Industry Company

-Dalian Shipbuilding Industry Company (DSIC), located in Dalian, Liaoning province, China.
-It is part of China Shipbuilding Industry Corporation (CSIC), which has since been merged into China State Shipbuilding Corporation to form China's largest shipbuilding company.
+Dalian Shipbuilding Industry Company (DSIC) is a state-owned shipbuilding enterprise located in Dalian, Liaoning province, China.
+It is part of the China Shipbuilding Industry Corporation (CSIC), which has since been merged into China State Shipbuilding Corporation to form China's largest shipbuilding company.

 General

 Dalian Shipbuilding Industry Company (DSIC) was formed in December 2005, as the result of a merger between Dalian Shipbuilding Industry Company and Dalian New Shipbuilding Industry Company, and is the largest shipbuilding company in China.
 It is owned by: